antarctica/PolarRoute/doc/source/sections/Configuration.rst

 Vehicles Specifics
 ^^^^^^^^^^^^^^^^^^
-In this section outline an example usecase ...
+In this section outline an example use case ...

 Route Optimisation
 ^^^^^^^^^^^^^^^^^^
-In this section outline an example usecase ...
+In this section outline an example use case ...

 .. raw:: html
    :file: example_routepath.html